superfly/docs/reference/private-networking.html.md

 ```

 ## Connecting to a running service via its 6PN address
-In the `/etc/hosts` of a deployed fly app, we alias the 6PN address of the app to `fly-local-6pn`.
+In the `/etc/hosts` of a deployed Fly App, we alias the 6PN address of the app to `fly-local-6pn`.
 So, in order for a service to be accessible via its 6PN address, it needs to bind to/listen on `fly-local-6pn`.
 For example, if you have a service running on port 8080, you need to bind it to `fly-local-6pn:8080` for it to be accesible at "[6PN_Address:8080]".
 (`fly-local-6pn` is to 6pn-addresses  as `localhost` is to 127.0.0.1, so you can also bind directly to the 6PN address itself, that's also fine)